Almost there! Please complete this form and click the button below to get my next post.

 The ups and downs

 But this psalm reminds me that my Christian life has been a life of ups and downs intermingled with arrogance, self-reliance, lust and rebellion.
-This psalm recounts with detail the history of Israel and their recurring rebellion resulting God’s anger.
-But always is it followed with forgiveness and love.
+This psalm recounts with detail the history of Israel and their recurring rebellion resulting in God’s anger.
+But it is always followed with forgiveness and love.
 What a pattern!
 From the time of Moses to Jeremiah, the psalmist recounts the stories of Israel’s arrogance, lust and rebellion: “our fathers in Egypt did not understand your wonders” – “they rebelled by the sea” – “they quickly forgot His works” – “they provoked Him to anger” – “they mingled with the nations and learned their practices and served their idols” – “they shed innocent blood” – “they played the harlot in their deeds”.
 This was their pattern.
 But this is my life as well.
 Just as the psalmist said, “we have sinned just like our fathers,” v6.
 But every time, although God burned in His anger toward them, in His lovingkindness toward them, HE FORGAVE.
 “He looked upon their distress and HE REMEMBERED HIS COVENANT FOR THEIR SAKE, and He relented according to the greatness of His lovingkindness.
 They deserved to be objects of wrath but instead He made them objects of compassions,” vs44-46.

 It’s all relative